AlgoTradingHub/theplatform-book/source/plugins.md

 # Plugins

-The platform allows creation two types of plugins:
+The platform allows creating two types of plugins:

-- stateless functions
+- stateless functions;
-- stateful reagents
+- stateful reagents.

-The first one can be used for definition own monads/dyads/triads/tetrads/polyads...
-Let's implement own add function:
+The first one can be used to define custom monads/dyads/triads/tetrads/polyads.
+Let's implement our own add function.

 Firstly, make some preparations:

 ```Rust